Spectrum Beaver: Design

 The Beaver family of aircraft all have similar construction, with the frame fuselage constructed around a single longitudinal 6061-T6 aluminum tube that supports the tail, landing gear and seats.
 The wings and engine mount are similarly of 6061-T6 aluminum tube and attached to the main tube by connecting struts.
 The wing features aluminum tube spars and ribs.
 All Beavers prior to the RX 550 Plus and the SS had pre-sewn Dacron envelopes, which enabled builders to complete the kits in as little as 100 hours.
 The later models use conventional fabric methods and this makes the factory-claimed build times 150–200 hours for the SS and 180–200 hours to the RX 550 Plus.

 All Beaver wings are swept-back and have elliptical tips.
-The Plus wing differs from the earlier Beaver wings in that it replaces the internal drag wires with tubes and uses many more ribs to maintain a better airfoil shape, at the cost of additional weight and complexity.
+The Plus wing differs from the earlier Beaver wings in that it replaces the internal drag wires with tubes and uses many more ribs to maintain a better airfoil shape, at the cost of additional weight and complexity, but does perform even better.
 The SS and RX 550 Plus wings have 3/4 span ailerons.
 All models have conventional three-axis controls.

 The landing gear is of tricycle configuration.
-Earlier models did not have a steerable nosewheel, but the SS and RX 550 Plus include this feature.
+Earlier models did not have a steerable nosewheel since the nose wheel load weight was very light and could be used a little like a tail dragger, but the SS and RX 550 Plus include this feature.
 Most models have independent mechanical or hydraulic brakes.

 The cockpit pod enclosure is made of fiberglass and incorporates a windshield.